 Alluaudia montagnacii Rauh

-Alluaudia montagnacii is a spiny succulent plant up to 20 feet (6 m) tall.
-It has a columnar central trunk that sprouts strong, vertical branches.
+Alluaudia montagnacii is a spiny succulent plant that grows up to 20 feet (6 m) tall.
+It has a columnar central trunk that sprouts strong vertical branches.
 Stem and branches have symmetrically arranged leaves, up to 0.6 inches (1.5 cm) long, and black-tipped thorns up to 1 inch (2.5 cm) long.
 Leaves are deciduous in the long dry season.
 Flowers are small, green, or yellow.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).